ivanseldas/Sentiment-Driven-Video-Recommendations/README.md

 ![image](https://github.com/user-attachments/assets/b202fc96-22af-4fdf-a2da-cbaecbd0be52)

-## How It Works

-### 1. Data Preparation:
-- Cleaned and standardized video and comment data.
-- Applied sentiment analysis.
-- Engineered relevant features.

-### 2. Recommendation Generation:
-- Generated recommendations using TF-IDF and cosine similarity.
-- Adjusted recommendations based on sentiment and video statistics.
-- Boosted recommendations from the same cluster and ensured language consistency.

-### 3. Evaluation:
-- Used Precision@K, Recall@K, and F1-Score to evaluate recommendation quality.
-- Applied the Silhouette Score for cluster validation.

 ### Data
-## Datasets from Youtube API
+## Datasets from YouTube API
-Decided to do a research through the API with 5 queries about 'Artificial Intelligence':
+Decided to do research through the API with 5 queries about 'Artificial Intelligence':

 - "What is artificial intelligence?"
 - "Artificial intelligence applications in healthcare"